- We advise you to exercise a high degree of caution in Cameroon overall because of the high levels of serious crime.

 The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
 In an effort to prevent the spread of the disease into Cameroon, authorities have temporarily closed land and sea borders with Nigeria.
 For more information on the outbreak and other travel restrictions and preventative measures, see the Ebola outbreak in west Africa travel bulletin.

 Where to get help

-You can also obtain consular assistance from the Australian High Commission in Nigeria:
+Full consular assistance is available from the Australian High Commission in Nigeria:

 Australian High Commission, Abuja

 See the High Commission website for information about opening hours and temporary closures that may affect service provision.

 If you are travelling to Cameroon, whatever the reason and however long you'll be there, we also encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.